 The principals of any new business enterprise in Southern California or elsewhere are obviously running at full speed as they seek to deal with a wide universe of pressing considerations.

-Here’s a threshold question that every fledgling business must immediately deal with, as noted on a relevant page of our website at the San Diego business law firm of Gallagher/Krich, APC: What legal form should a start-up enterprise assume?
+Here’s a threshold question that every fledgling business must immediately deal with, as noted on our website at the San Diego business law firm of Gallagher Krich, APC: What legal form should a start-up enterprise assume?
 There are a number of very important points to consider in any debate centered on the respective pros and cons of a corporation, partnership, limited liability company, family-owned enterprise or other business form.

 And what about all those contracts that need to be identified, negotiated and carefully drafted?
 They can run a wide gamut, from purchase/sale contracts and employment agreements to nondisclosure pacts and myriad other documents.